54weasels/sun3_60/README.md

 ## TODO
 - For the current board layout, at a high level
   - add more RAM - either moving to 4MB 30-pin SIMMs, or redesign around 72-pin SIMMs, or both
+  - replace a few unobtainium or exceedingly cumbersome components like the bipolar PROM for the idprom
 - Moving to a new layout, can add a lot more in
   - FPU
   - SCSI